 How to Tell the Difference Between a Win and Junk Mail

 Many sweepstakes notify winners by email.
-After all, email is more convenient than a telephone call and costs less than using mail or a delivery service.
+After all, email is more convenient than a telephone call and costs less than using the postal service or a delivery service like UPS.

-The problem for sweepers is that email win notifications are easy to overlook.
-A legitimate win might get thrown out because it looks like junk, or because you're overwhelmed by the amount of mail you're receiving (in which case, you might want to take some steps to reduce the spam you're getting in your sweepstakes email account).
+The problem for sweepers is that email win notifications are easy to overlook, meaning you might throw away a legitimate win notification because it looks like junk, or because you're overwhelmed by the amount of mail you're receiving.

-So how can you find the winning emails among the junk?
+So how can you find winning emails among the junk?
 Here are five signs to look out for.

 5 Signs You Have a Real Winning Email

-The first thing that you'll want to do when you're checking to see if you have won is to scan your inbox for signs that you've received a prize notification.
+The first thing you'll want to do when checking your email is to scan your inbox for signs that you've received a prize notification.
 Here's what you should look for:

 "Congratulations on winning the HARO Twitter Party Giveaway!"

-If you receive an email like that, you definitely want to check it out.
-But before you get too excited, because many companies use the word "congratulations" lightly, to indicate that you have successfully entered or joined a mailing list — a pet peeve among many sweepers.
+If you receive an email like that, you'll definitely want to check it out.
+But before you get too excited, keep in mind that many companies use the word "congratulations" lightly, to indicate that you have successfully entered or joined a mailing list — a pet peeve among many sweepers.

 Dickies 500 Race for the Riches Sweepstakes

-Because this type of win notification doesn't say you're a winner, it's easy to overlook them or mistake them for an entry confirmation.
+Because this type of win notification doesn't say you're a winner, it's easy to overlook them or mistake them for a simple entry confirmation.
 To avoid this, it's a good idea to open every piece of email with a sweepstakes name in the subject line.

 3. "Fulfillment@" in the Sender Line

-Many big sweepstakes companies send their emails from a fulfillment email address.
-For example, here's one you will definitely want to open:
+Many big sweepstakes companies send their emails from a "fulfillment" email address.
+For example, here's one you'd definitely want to open:

 But again, it's easy for scammers to use email addresses that follow this pattern.